 - If your symptoms persist longer than a week then seek professional medical advice from your doctor or a physio.

 What causes delayed onset muscle soreness?

 The usual cause is doing exercise which is much harder than you would normally do.
-This is especially true for plyometric and jumping type exercises.
+This is especially true for plyometric and jumping-type exercises.
 You may feel OK at the time, but gradually over the next 24 to 48 hours, muscle soreness sets in.

 Plyometric exercises are explosive hopping and jumping activities.
 They make up an important part of sports training, not only for sprinters and jumpers but in football and racket sports.
 They are great for improving sports speed and your ability to change direction quickly.
-However, if you do not build up gradually, you run the risk of severe delayed onset muscle soreness.
+However, if you do not build up gradually, you run the risk of severely delayed onset muscle soreness.

 This is because your muscles are working eccentrically.
 An eccentric muscle contraction is one where the muscle is contracting, but at the same time, it is lengthening.
 Therefore, they place much greater demands on your muscles.
 You are likely to increase the eccentric load on your muscles when doing the following types of exercise:

 - Plyometric training

 - Squatting with heavy weights (on the downwards phase).

 One theory is that microscopic muscle tears occur in your muscles when training.
 This is normal, as the overload is important to enable your muscles to grow back stronger.

 You are not training when you are training, you are training when you allow your body to recover and grow back stronger.Michael Walden